OpenReferralUK/human-services/ServiceFinder/README.md

 _Then you can see the project running at :_
 - [http://localhost:3000](http://localhost:3000)

+## Deploy Project
--_To build the project you just write in command line the following line_
+-_To build the project use the following command line_

 >_For windows users:_
 `$ npm run build`